ryand8008/myp-typer/Readme.md

   - express
   - axios
   - postgres
-    - got idioms from another api and ELT in to my own db
+    - got idioms and ELT in to my own db